-We also offer haploidentical transplantation—a newer type of allogeneic transplantation where the donor, who is typically a family member, is at least a half match for the patient.
+During a haploidentical transplant, which is a newer type of allogeneic transplant where the donor, who is typically a family member, is at least a half match for the patient.
 Haploidentical transplants are an option when a patient cannot find a close match from a related or unrelated donor.
-Our doctors can help evaluate whether this type of transplantation is the right option for you.
+Our doctors can help evaluate whether this type of transplant is the right option for you.

-Learn more about allogeneic blood and marrow transplantation in our guide for patients and caregivers.
+Learn more about allogeneic blood and marrow transplants in our guide for patients and caregivers.

-After the procedure, adults stay at our Rita J. and Stanley H. Kaplan Stem Cell and Bone Marrow Transplant Center, an inpatient unit within NYU Langone’s Kimmel Pavilion, for two to three weeks.
+Blood and marrow transplant procedures are offered for eligible patients, including adults and children, on an outpatient basis at our Transplantation and Cellular Therapy Center.
+After the procedure, adults stay at our Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cellular Therapy Center, an inpatient unit within NYU Langone’s Kimmel Pavilion, for two to three weeks.
 Inpatient care for children is provided at Hassenfeld Children’s Hospital—34th Street.
 Each patient has his or her own private suite that is designed to maximize safety and comfort.

-Specialized air-filtering systems in the suite protect your immune system, which is weakened by the transplantation process, against infection.
-Your transplantation team coordinates your care in the hospital and after you return home.
+Specialized air-filtering systems in the suite protect your immune system, which is weakened by the transplant process, against infection.
+Your transplant team coordinates your care in the hospital and after you return home.
 To help you recover, our nutritionists create a balanced diet plan for you, and our social workers can provide counseling and other emotional support.